Tool Text

 Share/Discuss.
 Students are urged to share and discuss what they wrote.

 Pair up.
-Then send the students in pairs into the text to find passages that link to, connect to, corroborate etc. their claims about humanity and the limitations of humanity.
+Send the students in pairs into the text to find passages that link to, connect to, corroborate etc. their claims about humanity and the limitations of humanity.
 Of particular interest are passages that suggest that humanity has in some way been mediated or limited.

 Class Period 2

-It might be helpful to plan 10 to 20 minutes of context about Aldous Huxley and technology (1910s30s), or send students to collect some information.
-Contexts that might be of interest.
+It might be helpful to plan 10 to 20 minutes of context about Aldous Huxley and technology (1910s-30s) or send students to collect some information.
+Contexts that might be of interest include:

 - Huxley’s own experience working in a chemical factory as a young man.

-- The rise of multinational capitalism, consumerism, advertising.
+- The rise of multinational capitalism, consumerism, and advertising.

 - The rise of the modern city.